linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Valuing Treasury Futures Using QuantLib Python.md

 deliverable.setPricingEngine(bond_engine)
 ```

-Lets calculate the [[Relative Value Analysis|Z-Spread]] for this deliverable.
-The [[Relative Value Analysis|Z-Spread]] is the static spread added to the yield curve to match the price of the security.
+Lets calculate the [Z-Spread](../../../Financial%20Engineering/Fixed%20Income%20Derivatives/Relative%20Value%20Analysis.md) for this deliverable.
+The [Z-Spread](../../../Financial%20Engineering/Fixed%20Income%20Derivatives/Relative%20Value%20Analysis.md) is the static spread added to the yield curve to match the price of the security.
 This spread is a measure of the risk associated with the security.
 For a treasury security,  you would expect this to be zero.
 ```latex
 futures_price = 127.0625
 clean_price = futures_price*yield_curve.discount(delivery_date)